numericube/numericube.deploy/README.md

 ## Configure your project for numericube.deploy

+  1 .
 Create deploy key in your git repository

     For more information see : https://developer.github.com/guides/managing-deploy-keys/#deploy-keys

     We use this for deploying your application in remote host

-## How to use numericube.deploy in your project

-1. Create a fabfile directory in your repository `mkdir fabfile`
+  2. Create a fabfile directory in your repository `mkdir fabfile`

-2. Create and edit __init__.py file in fabfile
+  3. Create and edit __init__.py file in fabfile

        * For salt deployment copy and paste code localize in examples/salt/__init__.py
        * For ansible deployment copy and paste configuration variable localize in examples/ansible/__init__.py

-3. Configure variable for your project
+  4. Configure variable for your project

        * For salt deployment you can take example in  examples/salt/vars.yaml
        * For ansible deployment copy and paste configuration variable localize in examples/ansible/vars.yaml